Vale Bridge

 The Vale Bridge near Vale, South Dakota brings a local road over the Belle Fourche River.
-It was built in 1906.
-It was listed on the National Register of Historic Places in 1999.
+Built in 1906, It was listed on the National Register of Historic Places in 1999.

 It is a Pratt through truss bridge produced by the Canton Bridge Company.
 Its main span is a 142 ft steel, pin-connected truss.
 Together with four timber approach spans, it is 236 ft long.

-It is located one mile east and .6 miles north of Vale.
+It is located one mile east and 0.6 miles north of Vale.